Judopay/Judo-PHP/README.md

 ```

 ## Next steps
-The judo PHP SDK supports a range of customization options.
-For more information on using judo see our [documentation](https://docs.judopay.com/#php) or [wiki documentation](https://github.com/JudoPay/PhpSdk/wiki).
+The Judo PHP SDK supports a range of customization options.
+For more information on using Judo see our [documentation](https://docs.judopay.com/Content/Server%20SDKs/Server%20SDKs_1.htm#Server).

 ## License
 See the [LICENSE](https://github.com/JudoPay/PhpSdk/blob/master/LICENSE.txt) file for license rights and limitations (MIT).